Alternative Break

 The Send-Off is an exciting dinner event where all 3 teams come together the night before leaving!
 And at Reorientation, everyone will come back together after the traveling program to reconnect, reflect, and take what they've learned from the experience into their lives at OSU and beyond!

-Additionally, you will be asked to commit 3-4 hours total outside the times listed above to review materials and resources (articles, videos, etc.) that include background information about the history and social issues in the host community.
+Additionally, you will be asked to commit 3-4 hours total outside the times listed above to complete prep tasks including short activities and reviewing background resources (articles, videos, etc.) on the social issues/topics of the community you will travel to if selected.
+This is intended to help you get more out of the trip experience!

 Please let us know if you have any extenuating circumstances that might cause you to be unavailable for certain dates, as exceptions may be granted on a case-by-case basis.

 We strive to set a program fee that accurately reflects the value the Alt.
-Break program offers to student participants.
+Break program offers to student participants, while keeping it accessible.
 We charge a program fee to recover some of the cost for offering the Alt.
 Break program, and as an added layer of commitment from participants.

-- 2 dinners provided outside the 7-day traveling program at the Send-Off and Reorientation
+• Food provided outside the trips at the Send-Off and Reorientation

 We are committed to equity and access.
-We hope the program fee does not create undue stress due to your personal circumstances.
+We hope the program fee does not create undue stress due to students' personal circumstances.
 We believe that no student should be excluded from participating due to financial barriers.
 What's most important is that the students who are selected to participate are fully committed to the Alt.
-Break program.
+Break program!

-Please note, if you are in a position to contribute the majority or all of the fee, it will allow us to ensure we can offer program fee waivers for students who need it most into the future.
+Please note, if you are in a position to contribute the majority or all of the fee, it will help us ensure we can continue offering this flexible sliding-scale program fee into the future to support students who need it most and continue making Alt.
+Break as accessible as possible!

 No payment is due at the time of application.
 Final payment due dates will be communicated to students who are selected to participate.

-Ecampus students are responsible for paying the $400 fee in two parts:
+Ecampus & Cascades students are responsible for paying the $400 fee in two parts:

 *The Alt.
 Break program is funded by the student incidental fee, which is paid only by Corvallis campus students.
 This allows us to reduce the Alt.
 Break program fee for Corvallis campus students to $200 total.
 Since Ecampus students do not pay the student incidental fee, they are responsible for paying a higher Alt.
 Break program fee of $400, which represents the full cost for one student to participate in Alt.
 Break.
 This includes all transportation, meals, lodging, & activities during the trip, as well as all food and space reservations for meetings before and after the trip.